ZXEducation/mpv/DOCS/man/input.rst

     APIs (e.g. xrandr on X11).
 It is not the measured FPS.
 It's not necessarily available on all platforms.
 Note that any of the listed facts may change any time without a warning.

+    Writing to this property is deprecated.
+It has the same effect as writing to ``override-display-fps``.
+Since mpv 0.31.0, this property is unavailable if no display FPS was reported (e.g. if no video is active), while in older versions, it returned the ``--display-fps`` option value.

 ``estimated-display-fps``
     The actual rate at which display refreshes seem to occur, measured by